opcow/flipper/README.md

 All 3 images can be run as a single app using included docker-compose yaml file.
 You would want to edit the environment setting for Fluidd.
 Since port 7125 is forwarded to the Moonraker container you can set it to the ip of the host, port 7125.

-The Fluidd image can be use to run a container on a separate machine from Klipper and Moonraker.
+The Fluidd image can be used to run a container on a separate machine from Klipper and Moonraker.
 For example, I have Fluidd, Klipper, and Moonraker all running on an AMD64-based machine that my printer is connected to (IP adress 192.168.4.9), but I also have a container using the Fuidd image running on a Raspberry Pi 0w (IP address 192.168.3.7) using the following CLI command:

     docker run -d \
     --name fluidd \